Install the CLI

 cirro download --interactive

 You will be prompted to enter the following information.
-Follow the directions in the command line and hit enter
+Follow the directions in the command line and hit enter after each of the following:

 - Select the project which contains the dataset of interest